 From there, it generally flows southwest, passing through the Blue Mesa Reservoir, the Morrow Point Reservoir, and the Crystal Reservoir in Black Canyon of the Gunnison National Park.
-Then, the Gunny continues on to Grand Junction, eventually joining the Colorado River in Mesa County.
+Then, the Gunnison river continues on to Grand Junction, eventually joining the Colorado River in Mesa County.

-Offering exceptional fly fishing year-round, the Gunnison River enjoys dueling designations as Gold Medal waters and Wild Trout water.
+Offering exceptional fly fishing year-round, the Gunnison River, Colorado enjoys dueling designations as Gold Medal waters and Wild Trout water.
 That makes the Gunny an ideal spot for fly fishing in Southwest Colorado, where beginner and avid anglers alike can land record-breaking catches.

 If you’re looking for a great place to fish in Southwest Colorado or if you’re planning your next trip to the Gunny in Black Canyon, here is everything you need to know about Gunnison River fly fishing so you can make the most out of your next adventure.